CalebBarnes/wp-auto-backup/README.md

 1. **Install Go**: Ensure Go is installed on your local machine.
 2. **Clone the Repository**: Clone this repository to your machine.
 3. **Configure Environment Variables**: Create a `.env.local` file with the necessary environment variables.
-4. **Run the Application**: Execute the app with `go run main.go`.
-Alternatively, for development with hot reloading, use `air`.

-## Running in Production

-To deploy the tool in a production environment:

-1. **Build the Executable**: Compile the application into an executable using `go build`.
-2. **Deploy**: Transfer the executable to your production server.
-3. **Set Environment Variables**: Ensure all required environment variables are set in your server's environment.
-4. **Run the Executable**: Start the application on your server.

-## Running Locally

-To run the tool locally:

-1. **Install Go**: Ensure Go is installed on your local machine.
-2. **Clone the Repository**: Clone this repository to your machine.
-3. **Configure Environment Variables**: Create a `.env.local` file with the necessary environment variables.
 4. **First-Time Setup**:
    - Run the application using `go run main.go`.
    - Upon the first run, you'll be prompted with a link in the console.